lesswind/OTP/New_3DS_Cubic.md

 3. Copy your original `sysNAND.bin` and `emuNAND.bin` backups to `/Decrypt9/`.
 4. Reinsert your SD card into your 3DS.
 5. Boot the 3DS back up.
-6. Insert your game that contains an update to a version between 4.0 and 9.2
+6. Insert your game that contains an update to a version between 4.0 and (possibly 6.1? further testing needed to confirm exact version limit)
 7. Disable all network connections on the 3DS and [delete any predownloaded updates](https://gbatemp.net/threads/381489/).
 8. Launch the game.
 9. When prompted, press (A) to update the console.